h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Binary Tree Inorder Traversal/solution.md

 Let's take an example on what Inorder Traversal means:

-First we'll start from the left node `2` of the key `3` and visit the left subarray first
+First we'll start from the left node `2` of the key `3` and visit the left subtree first
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/6d5ca74c-4848-4877-b47a-d651d2364220)

 Now we check if the left node has another left key value, in this case it does i.e the node `2` has another left node `1`

-We check again but in this case the node `1` does not have another node connected to it so we add that to our list and move to the current node `2` then check if it has any right subarray in this case it doesn't
+We check again but in this case the node `1` does not have another node connected to it so we add that to our list and move to the current node `2` then check if it has any right subtree in this case it doesn't

 Now we move up the from the current node to the key node
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/aa07c62e-1bdc-4502-b07e-4eba7408b90e)